Pat Notton – SE1 resident and Young at Heart attendee

-I’ve known about Coin Street since its inception in the ’80s as I only live down the road.
-I am now a regular at the neighbourhood centre as I attend the South Bank Forum meetings and I love the Young at Heart Christmas party.
+I’ve known about Coin Street since its inception in the 1980s as I only live down the road.
+I am now a regular at the neighbourhood centre as I attend the South Bank Forum meetings and love the Young at Heart Christmas party.

 Are you an active member of the local community?

 Absolutely.
-I help to run the Queensborough Community Centre in Southwark, and my focus is getting the older members of the community out of their flats to enjoy a cup of tea and a chat.
-Coin Street is great, and we love hearing about what’s going on (thanks to the leaflet dropping), but the neighbourhood centre is seen as being a little bit inaccessible for those who, like me, live the other side of Blackfriars Road/Borough.
+I help to run the Queensborough Community Centre in Southwark.
+My focus is getting the older members of the community out of their flats to enjoy a cup of tea and a chat.
+Coin Street is great, and we love hearing about what’s going on (thanks to the leaflet dropping), but the neighbourhood centre is seen as little bit inaccessible for those who, like me, live the other side of Blackfriars Road/Borough.
 Trying to encourage an older person who struggles on their feet to make their way from Elephant and Castle to Stamford Street is quite a challenge.

 How do you think Coin Street could improve its services for the older local residents?

 Perhaps the best thing would be if Coin Street had their own little minibus.
-I know they’re expensive, but if someone over the age of 75 didn’t have to worry about transport, they’d be more inclined to attend events.
+I know they’re expensive, but if someone over 75 didn’t have to worry about transport, they’d be more inclined to attend events.